zhengchang907/arm-oraclelinux-wls/admin/customDNSTemplate.md

 # Configure DNS alias to {{ site.data.var.wlsFullBrandName }}

-This page documents how to configure an existing deployment of {{ site.data.var.wlsFullBrandName }} with custom DNS alias.
+This page documents how to configure an existing deployment of {{ site.data.var.wlsFullBrandName }} with a custom DNS alias.

 ## Prerequisites